- Map & Directions

 Next time you’re traveling on 99/E Marginal Way just south of the West Seattle Bridge, take a few minutes to explore this beautiful riverfront park.
 Just a few hundred feet from SR-99 leads you to one of the best, expansive views of the Duwamish River where you can see barges, great blue herons, and even seals if the tides are right.

 Coast Salish uses and history

 sbəq̓ʷaʔ Park is located near the ancestral site of the Indigenous water-related place, c̓əqas (TSU-kas), “Something Muddy.”
 This site was where the original Duwamish River split into two major channels.
 This exact site was once on Mud Island, along the largest river channel called, xwEq3 (WHU-k).
-This area was rich in wildlife and fish habitat due to the intersection of river, tidal saltwater, land and marsh.
-Looking across the river, imagine back to the year 1900, where you would have been looking inland into a marshy island with a large eastern channel of the Duwamish River behind you, instead of in front as seen today.
+This area was rich in wildlife and fish habitat due to the intersection of river, tidal saltwater, land, and marsh.
+Looking across the river, imagine going back to the year 1900 when you would have been looking inland into a marshy island with a large eastern channel of the Duwamish River behind you instead of in front, as seen today.
 The largest of the branches into which the Duwamish River divides at its mouth, this area is known as tcE’btcEbid “Fir Trees on the Ground, Place for Harvesting Bark for Fuel (dry bark)”.

 Settler uses and history

-In the first decades of the 1900s the river and estuary was straightened and deepened to facilitate industrial uses.
-The land today in the approximate area, and half mile east, was created by filling in the Duwamish River channel and marsh extending east to Beacon Hill and west to the West Seattle peninsula.
+In the first decades of the 1900s, the river and estuary were straightened and deepened to facilitate industrial uses.
+The land today in the approximate area, and a half mile east, was created by filling in the Duwamish River channel and marsh extending east to Beacon Hill and west to the West Seattle peninsula.
 As a result, the land the park sits on is only about 100 years old.